mckern/portland/README.md

 * [10 Barrel Brewing](http://www.10barrel.com/): Sadly, now owned by a giant megacorp, but the beer is still pretty darn good.
 (The Pearl)
 * [Von Ebert Brewing](http://vonebertbrewing.com/): Previously Ohio-based Fat Head brewing, but now an independent brewery.
 In the Pearl, just down from 10 Barrel, Bridgeport, and Deschutes so it's easy to bar-hop between them (see what I did there?)
 * [Deschutes](http://www.deschutesbrewery.com/pubs/portland/): One of the originators of NW craft brewing.
 Still kills it with a variety of styles, especially their Porters and Stouts.
 (The Pearl)
 * [Bridgeport Brewing](http://www.bridgeportbrew.com/): Credited with creating the first American IPA.
-Excellent food and a bustling brewpub atmosphere &mdash; a block from the previous Puppetlabs (currently Simple) office.
-(The Pearl)
+Excellent food and a bustling brewpub atmosphere (The Pearl)
 * [Rogue Distillery and Public House](https://www.facebook.com/RoguePortland/events): Inexplicably popular; responsible for some of the least tasty "craft" beers I've ever had.
 Do not be tricked into buying the Voodoo Maple Bacon beer, it's disgusting.